SixLabors/docs/articles/imagesharp/gif.md

 GIF is fundamentally a palette format.
 Each frame is limited to indexed colors rather than storing full true-color pixel data, which is why quantization and palette choice matter so much.

+GIF stores each pixel as an index into a color table.
+A frame can use a global color table shared by the animation or a local color table for that frame.
+That design keeps the format simple and compatible, but it means full-color source images must be reduced to a limited palette before they can be written.

+Transparency in GIF is also index based.
+A palette entry can be treated as transparent, but GIF does not have smooth per-pixel alpha like PNG or WebP.
+Soft edges, shadows, and semitransparent UI elements can therefore look jagged or require a matte color baked into the pixels.

+Animation behavior is controlled by frame metadata.
+Frame delay, disposal mode, transparency index, repeat count, and color table mode all affect how the animation plays.
+When a converted GIF looks wrong, the issue is often frame metadata rather than the pixels alone.

 A few practical implications:

 - GIF is well known and widely compatible for simple animations.